CybexDex/cybex-web/docs/contributing.rst

 - Testing is completed
 - Release notes completed by @valzav
-- Project Coordinator announces release on bitsharestalk and provides link to release notes
+- Project Coordinator announces release on Cybextalk and provides link to release notes

 Thursday
 ~~~~~~~~